 4. Send With…

 If you have a small subscribers list, you can send emails through your web host if it supports PHP email sending.
-If the list gets big, or your web host doesn’t support such feature, I recommend using a SMTP provider that works with your host.
+If the list gets big, or your web host doesn’t support such a feature, I recommend using an SMTP provider that works with your host.
 You should really click on that Find out more link, so you can find out some very useful information, or you can check it here now. (click on the image to enlarge)

 Choose if you wish to let your subscribers edit their profile or not.
 Don’t forget to check the profile preview post to see if you like it.
 If you don’t, do what I said above.

-Check the addons to see if you find anything interesting and useful for you there.
+Check the add-ons to see if you find anything interesting and useful for you there.

 Managing subscribers and lists

 It will automatically add the Admin’s email into a subscribers list.
 You can edit that list, or create a new one.
 It’s dead simple.

 After you created your list(s), don’t forget to go back to Settings -> Forms, and add your list(s).

 You can also import subscribers by uploading a CSV file or by copy-pasting the list in a text box.